Busarm/aws-auto-start-stop-rds/README.md

-# Busarm Auto-Start Auto-Stop RDS
+# AWS Auto-Start Auto-Stop RDS

 ## Description

-Serverless application to auto-start and auto-stop RDS database at a given time
+Serverless application to auto-start and auto-stop AWS RDS database at a given time

 ## Specification